-Or email Ms Bazeley-Smith and her team at:
+Or email Ms Bazeley-Smith at: r.bazeley-smith@smithdonhigh.org.uk

-SENDCO@smithdonhigh.org.uk
+Or Mrs Mandal at: a.mandal@smithdonhigh.org.uk

 We would really welcome your views so please get in contact.

 Identification of special education needs

 At Smithdon High School we are committed to ensuring that all learners have access to learning and for those who are at risk of not learning, we will investigate and intervene.
 It does not follow that all vulnerable learners have SEN. Only those with a learning difficulty which requires special educational provision will be identified as having SEN and therefore added to the SEND register.